PapaPamplemousse/ProfitPlanner/README.md

 ## Installation

-1. Clonez le dépôt : `git clone https://github.com/votrecompte/profitplanner.git`
+1. Clone the repository: `git clone https://github.com/youraccount/profitplanner.git`
-2. Installez les dépendances : `npm install`
+2. Install dependencies: `npm install`

-## Utilisation
+## Usage

-1. Démarrez le serveur backend : `npm run server`
+1. Start the backend server: `npm run server`
-2. Démarrez l'application frontend : `npm start`
+2. Start the frontend application: `npm start`
-3. Accédez à l'application sur `http://localhost:3000`
+3. Access the application at `http://localhost:3000`

-## Déploiement
+## Deployment

-L'application peut être déployée en utilisant Docker.
-Construisez l'image Docker avec `docker build -t profitplanner-app .` et exécutez un conteneur avec `docker run -p 3000:3000 profitplanner-app`.
+The application can be deployed using Docker.
+Build the Docker image with `docker build -t profitplanner-app .` and run a container with `docker run -p 3000:3000 profitplanner-app`.

-## Contributeurs
+## Contributors

 - [PapaPamplemousse](https://github.com/PapaPamplemousse)

-## Licence
+## License

-Ce projet est sous licence [GNU GENERAL PUBLIC LICENSE](LICENSE).
+This project is licensed under the [GNU GENERAL PUBLIC LICENSE](LICENSE).